Monmouth Academy (Maine): Student life

+Approximately 240 students are currently enrolled at Monmouth Academy.
+Monmouth Academy is one of the high schools in Regional School Unit 2 (RSU number 2).

 Every winter, Monmouth Academy puts on a Winter Carnival, taking place the day before February vacation.
 On this date, freshmen, sophomores, juniors, and seniors all compete for first place in a number of different activities.
 Such activities include musical chairs, Simon Says, tug of war, arm wrestling, frozen wet T-shirt contest, pie-eating contest, bobbing for apples, knockout, snow sculptures, leapfrog, wonderful hall-way decorating, and Academy Bowl.
 For each activity, the Monmouth Academy staff judges the participants from each class and awards points to first, second, third, and fourth-place winners.
 Points are also awarded for decorating your class' hallway.
 Each year individual classes get a theme for the competition.
 This also plays into the different dress up days, such as pj day, crazy hair day, mismatch day, spirit day, and theme day.
-The class with the most points at the end of the day wins the class trophy.
+The class with the most points at the end of the day wins the class belt.